-Line 5(a) - Enter the amount distributed from the partner's loss in accordance to its share percentage in the Special Partnership.
-This amount is informed to the partner on Form 480.6 SE.
+Line 5(a) - Enter the amount distributed from the partner's loss in accordance to its share percentage in the special partnership or partnership.
+This amount is informed to the partner in Form 480.6 SE or 480.6S, respectively.

 Line 5(b) - Enter the carryover losses which were not claimed in previous years due to the limitation.

-This amount must be the same as the one shown on line 14, Part II of Schedule R included on the previous year income tax return.

-If a partner possesses shares in losses from more than one Special Partnership, the balance subject to the loss carryover, as determined in the previous taxable year, will be proportionally attributed to the loss of each one of the partnerships.
+For the year 2011, this amount must be equal to line 14 of Part II of Schedule R included in return of the taxable year 2010.
+If a partner possesses shares in losses from more than one partnership or special partnership, the balance subject to the loss carryover, as determined in the previous taxable year, will be proportionally attributed to the loss of each one of the partnerships.
 Said attribution will be done by using as factor the adjusted basis of the partner's share in each one of the partnerships at the end of the previous taxable year.